DarrenZal/MycoMind/README.md

 ## GitHub Pages Deployment

 This interface is designed to be deployed on GitHub Pages.
-The repository is configured to deploy from the master branch.
+The repository is configured to deploy from the `docs` folder.

+The web interface files are located in the `docs/web` directory:
+- `docs/web/index.html` - The main web interface file
+- `docs/web/mycomind_knowledge_graph.jsonld` - The JSON-LD data file

-Visit the live interface at: https://[your-username].github.io/mycomind-kg-interface/
+Visit the live interface at: https://[your-username].github.io/mycomind-kg-interface/web/